alinja/snipsa/README.md

 ## snipsa-gui.py

 Windows: unzip the windows release package and start snipsa.bat in the main folder.
 The zip includes python, all dependencies and SNP databases.
+Thanks to TPN for the preinstalled python package.

 Linux: install dependencies and run snipsa-gui.py.

-Experimental bam alignment file support can be enabled by editing the line bam_support=0, but pysam library has no windows support.
+Experimental bam alignment file support is now enabled by default.

+FTDNA project files can be imported.
+Go to project DNA Results->Classic Chart, set Page Size to a big number, load the new page and Save as.

 ## haploy_find.py